 Photo: ilbusca

-The Main Stage of Manchester Village Pride is at the junction of Bloom Street and Sackville Street where they will be showcasing the very best of Manchester and the UK’s queer talent.
+Each year over the August Bank Holiday weekend they build a Main Stage for Manchester Village Pride at the junction of Bloom Street and Sackville Street and they showcase the very best of Manchester and the UK’s queer talent.

-As in previous years the Pride Parade takes place on Saturday and is the traditional kaleidoscope of colour marching through the city centre.
+On the Saturday the Pride Parade is the traditional kaleidoscope of colour marching through the city centre.
 Manchester always knows how to stage the most incredible Pride Parade - it starts at around 12 noon from the junction of Liverpool Road and Deansgate.
-The procession will weave through the city centre via Peter Street, Oxford Street, and Portland Street, turning onto Whitworth Street before concluding at Fairfield Street right in the heart of the Gay Village.
+The procession then weaves its way through the city centre via Peter Street, Oxford Street, and Portland Street, turning onto Whitworth Street before concluding at Fairfield Street right in the heart of the Gay Village.

-That's the loudest, proudest and most fun event of the weekend.
-For something more subdued head for Sackville Gardens where you will find the Community Showcase.
-It will be a space for reflection, acoustic sets, and community voices.
+Each year it's the loudest, proudest and most fun event of the weekend.
+For something more subdued there's also Sackville Gardens where they hold the Community Showcase.
+It's a space for reflection, acoustic sets, and community voices.

-Community & Family Day is on Bank Holiday Monday.
+Community & Family Day is held each year on the August Bank Holiday Monday.
 It's a Pride to show that Pride is for all ages and all families.
-The village will also be transformed as they host a Lifestyle & Community Expo, creating a relaxed environment for LGBTQ+ parents and kids.
+The village is also transformed to host a Lifestyle & Community Expo, a relaxed environment for LGBTQ+ parents and kids.
 It's free for everyone, and has a Drag Story Time, face painting, bouncy castles, and youth workshops.
 Manchester Metro's Pride Tram

 Manchester Metro's Pride Tram